-Mark Beattie-Edwards - programme director
+Mark Beattie-Edwards - CEO

-Gary Green - NAS north-east coordinator
+Gary Green - NAS North-East Coordinator

 Gary, a former Merchant Navy engineer and archaeologist, joined the NAS back in the late 1990s, becoming regional coordinator in 2001.
 Since then, he has developed many projects focusing on increasing public participation and raising awareness of maritime archaeology in the north-east.

 Chris has been associated with the Society’s training programme since 1986, as both NAS training officer and project director.
 He continues to run NAS courses in Latin America and academic courses for students at the University of Buenos Aires.
 He has a Masters degree in Maritime Archaeology, as well as professional diving qualifications.

 Miranda is the Editor of the IJNA for the NAS, and she started work on 1st June 2012.
 She is based in France but regularly attends NAS meetings and events in the UK.

 Dr Paula Martin - IJNA Book Reviews Editor

 Catherine Conners - Newsletter Editor

 Catherine took over editing the "Nautical Archaeology" members newsletter in 2016.
 She can be contacted on email@example.com